AliTahir110/readmission-deploy/README.md

-# Hospital Readmission — ML Engineer Interview Scaffold
+# Hospital Readmission — ML

 This repo turns your Spark-based readmission project into a **cloud-ready ML pipeline** with:
 - **FastAPI** inference (Dockerized)